-Refer to Randolph Community College Transfer Credit Policy in the Academic Policies section of the Catalog.
-For additional information, please contact the Medical Assisting department head.
+Refer to Randolph Community College Transfer Credit section of the Awarding Credit policy of the Catalog.
+For additional information, please contact the medical assisting department head.

 Radiography Admissions Requirements

 The Radiography program understands and accepts the concept of the open-door policy for general admission to Randolph Community College.
 Admission to the college does not, however, guarantee admission to the Radiography program.
 Admission to the Radiography program is competitive.
 If you have questions about the admissions process for the Radiography program, please call the Retention and Career Services Specialist at 336-633-0222.